 “Pure goodness and light…an absolute guardian angel called home.”

 “Patience of a saint, that one.
 God rest her soul.
 Dear Muriel’s in a better place now…”

 Novena devotions and well-wishing abounded; still, she never had a prayer.
 We got the call barely hours before surgery, so dad and I rushed over to the Holy Sacrament waiting room to settle in for the long haul.
 But not long after mom went under the knife, her vital signs took a critical dive.
 Her heart succumbed to the anesthesia and thoracic trauma, and she flat lined in no time.

 From the moment a staff surgeon pulled off mask and mirror, loosened green scrubs on his way into the waiting room, life on and about Francisco Avenue was one dark, mournful blur.
-Wake at 63rd Street and California Avenue, service at nearby St. Helene’s Church, funeral at a plot out in Prairie Crossing: We then decided to gather for this remembrance celebration back here at the flat.
+Wake at 63rd Street and California Avenue, service at nearby St. Helene’s Church, funeral at a plot out in Prairie Crossing: We then decided to gather the adoring family for this remembrance celebration back here at the flat.

-Assembled were many more relatives and friends from mom’s side, although I did catch a fleeting cameo by Uncle Dellis.
+Assembled were many more relatives and friends from mom’s side, although I did catch a fleeting cameo by crazy Uncle Dellis.
 Parlor back to the kitchen, Bridgeport to Willow Grove, sisters, aunties, nunks, neighbors, nuns, pew mates and cousins of varying degrees shared love and memories of mother Muriel, over sliced ham sandwiches, macaroni salads, cole slaw and spreads of indescribably delicious potluck dishes, candles burning on every table and counter—as the tears and tributes flowed from every direction.